About Nick Snelling

 Author – Journalist – Realtor

-Of the six books that I have written, four have been factual.
-These have included ‘How to Buy Spanish Property and Move to Spain – Safely!’ and ‘The Laptop Entrepreneur.’
-I have also written the text to several books by one of the world’s top documentary photographers (Jurgen Schadeberg).
+Of his six books, four are non-fiction.
+These include How to Buy Spanish Property and Move to Spain – Safely! and The Laptop Entrepreneur.
+He has also written the accompanying text for several books by one of the world’s leading documentary photographers, Jurgen Schadeberg.

 On the second day of January 1492, Boabdil, the last Moorish ruler in Spain, reluctantly handed over the keys of Granada and the beautiful Alhambra palace to the Christian monarchs King Ferdinand and Queen Isabella.
 This was the catalyst for an extraordinary time.
 By the end of the year, Christopher Columbus had discovered the Americas for Spain and, within thirty years, Spain had unexpectedly exploded, like a meteor, onto the international scene to become the dominant power in Europe.
 Rich, powerful and newly intolerant, Spain had finally come of age, after a sustained history of disunity and international impotence.
 In fact, until 1492 Spain had never been united for long, in any meaningful sense, as a single nation.
 Over a…